rkxuan/MPAS/README.md

 ## Code Structure

-dataset: The benchmark datasets and corresponding pre-processing
+dataset: The benchmark datasets

-experiment: The codes for running benchmark evaluations
+experiment: The codes for pre-processing datasets and running benchmark evaluations

-mpma/environment: The specific defination of agents
+mpma/environment: The specific definations of agents

 mpma/llm: The APIs to call LLMs

 mpma/optimizer: The implementation of parameterized probabilistic distribution over node-wise topologies

-mpma/system: The implementation of the multi-agent system
+mpma/system: The implementation of the node-wise multi-agent system

 mpma/utils: Other needed functions or classes